Rithvik-Kadiresan/Portrait-Studio-Lighting/README.md

 # Studio-Portrait-Lighitng
-Studio Portrait Lighitng is a addon that stes up portrait style lighting with one hotkey <bold>SHIFT-F</bold>.
+Studio Portrait Lighitng is a addon that stes up portrait style lighting with one hotkey **SHIFT-F**.
 The lighitng setup will include a rimlight, keylight and fill light all with appropraite parameters.
 This addon is still in development.

 Made by RIHVK KADIRESAN